 Whether you are a manager, an administrator or customer service representative, this program can be customised to suit any role and assist in improving the quality of service in your area.

 Departmental or unit bookings are encouraged to allow for training that addresses area specific needs.
-Sorry there are no group discounts, the cost recovery charge only covers our expenses.

 To book, please contact the program coordinator, Richard Sabourin at firstname.lastname@example.org .

 For more information on these modules and more, please visit CPI’s Prepare Training web page.